Setup Guide

 network_pulse

-See who's active in your network and find engagement opportunities
+See who's active in your network, find conversation starters and connections to nurture

 Permission Scopes

-Read onlyBrowse profiles, search, read messages, view analytics — no actions
+Read only(27 tools)Browse profiles, search, read messages, view analytics.
+No write actions.

 LinkedIn Safety Limits